Serbian Royal families

 It was a gift from King Milan and Queen Natalia Obrenović to Stevan and Stana Čurčić.

-Also, at the exhibition, you can also see personal items, such as handbags, combs, various boxes, powders, mugs, medals…
+Also, at the exhibition, you can see personal items, such as handbags, combs, various boxes, powders, mugs, medals.

 Besides them, there are a few small pencils.

 The ladies used them to write down in notes which cavaliers would dance at the ball!

 With Queen Natalia at a tea party

 Queen Natalia Obrenović was a great friend of Jevrem Grujic’s family.
 She would arrive unannounced and without protocol.
 During the exhibition, on Sundays from 4.30 pm to 5.30 pm, you can attend an unusual reception.
 More precisely, it is a tea party with Queen Natalia 🙂

 The curator (Nevena Ostojić) in the role of Queen Natalia, tells the assembled ladies what her life looked like.
 She shows how to serve tea according to royal protocol.
-Also, Queen talks about how ladies in high society should behave.
+Also, the Queen talks about how ladies in high society should behave.

 And at the end of the party, there is a sweet surprise.
 With tea, the ladies can taste a chocolate cake, served when Queen Natalie was coming.
 It is made according to a recipe from 1888 and it is delicious!

 Visitor information about the exhibition

 The Museum of the Jevrem Grujić House is located at 17, Svetogorska Street in Belgrade (next to Atelje 212 Theatre).
-It is open to visitors Thursdays and Fridays from 3 pm to 8 pm, Saturdays and Sundays from 11 am to 4 pm.
+It is open to visitors on Thursdays and Fridays from 3 pm to 8 pm, Saturdays and Sundays from 11 AM to 4 PM.
 Guided tours are organized every hour.

-During the exhibition, an educational, creative workshop for children “The Little Kingdom” is organized on Saturdays from 4.30 pm to 6 pm.
+During the exhibition, an educational, creative workshop for children “The Little Kingdom” is organized on Saturdays.

 And for parents, here are two real theatre plays.
 The first is the story of 20th-century fashion icon Coco Chanel and the play “Little Black Dress”.
 The second play, “Two Women and One War” is about two great benefactors of the Serbian people, Mabel Grujić and Jelena Lozanić.

 Exhibition “Serbian Royal Portraits”

 Well, I believe that this story about the exhibition seems like a short history class to you 🙂